-I‘ve grown very fond of saying that ‘Everyone is Catholic on Saint Patrick’s Day’.
-I say that because on every March 17th, at least in the United States, you’ll find people of every sect, creed, and religion wearing green, saying ‘Happy Saint Patty’s Day’ to friends and strangers alike, and drinking and eating things that should never be the color green.
-And, indeed, many of these souls also happen to be some of the most anti-Catholic persons since John Calvin himself.
+I have grown fond of saying, ‘Everyone is Catholic on Saint Patrick’s Day.’
+I say that because on every March 17th, at least in the United States, you’ll find people of every sect, creed, and religion wearing green, saying ‘Happy Saint Paddy’s Day’ to friends and strangers alike, and drinking and eating things that should never be the color green.
+And indeed, many of these souls also happen to be some of the most anti-Catholic persons since John Calvin himself.

-It is true, along with many other things, the Catholic community has lost control of the message of what Saint Patrick and his Feast Day is all about.
-Whether Catholics will ever resuscitate the true meaning of that honored Feast Day will certainly come sometime after Timothy Cardinal Dolan, the Archbishop of New York, serves as Grand Marshall of the first St. Patrick’s Day in which openly homosexual groups will march; to which Cardinal applauds (bravo), saying, “I have no trouble with the decision at all … I think the decision is a wise one.”
+It is true, along with many other things, that the Catholic community has lost control of the message of what Saint Patrick and his Feast Day is about.
+Whether Catholics will ever resuscitate the true meaning of that honored Feast Day will certainly have to overcome Timothy Cardinal Dolan, the Archbishop of New York, serving as Grand Marshall of the first St. Patrick’s Day in which openly homosexual groups march, to which Cardinal applauded (bravo), saying, “I have no trouble with the decision at all … I think the decision is a wise one.”

 The Calvinistic and Anti-Catholic Roots of Thanksgiving Day

 Yet, King Henry’s reforms were not enough for the Puritans, who desired to completely do away with all Church Holy Days, including Christmas and Easter.
 Their idea was to replace all Holy Days with Days of Fasting or Days of Thanksgiving.
-Days of Fasting would be for repentance after unexpected disasters, while Days of Thanksgiving would be celebrated after clear evidence of God’s favor, such as when a Day of Thanksgiving was celebrated in 1606 after the failure of the Gunpowder Plot the year before.
-Eventually this annual Day of Thanksgiving became known as Guy Fawkes Day, and is still celebrated in parts of England.
+Days of Fasting would be for repentance after unexpected disasters.
+In contrast, Days of Thanksgiving would be celebrated after clear evidence of God’s favor, such as when a Day of Thanksgiving was celebrated in 1606 after the failure of the Gunpowder Plot the year before.
+Eventually, this annual Day of Thanksgiving became known as Guy Fawkes Day and is still celebrated in parts of England.

 Thanksgiving Day Comes to New England & the State Takes it Over

 Two things should be made clear at this point.
-The first is the that the English Protestant ‘Reformation’ was not only a theological reform of Catholicism, but it was also an intelligent war and an institutionalized partisanship against Catholics.
-The second is that, the Puritans and the Pilgrims believed that the English Protestant ‘Reform’ had not gone far enough.
-They were completely dissatisfied with the tolerance that the Church of England showed towards Catholic ‘practices’.
+The first is that the English Protestant ‘Reformation’ was not only a theological reform of Catholicism, but it was also an intelligent war and an institutionalized partisanship against Catholics.
+The second is that the Puritans and the Pilgrims believed the English Protestant Reform had not gone far enough.
+They were completely dissatisfied with the Church of England’s tolerance towards Catholic ‘practices.’
 They were demanding a church that was pure from the influence of all Catholic teaching.
-Succinctly, the Puritans adopted Calvinism theology; which Chesterton called in his Eugenics and Other Evils “immoral” and “the most non-Christian of Christian systems.”
+Succinctly, the Puritans adopted Calvinism theology, which Chesterton called in his Eugenics and Other Evils “immoral” and “the most non-Christian of Christian systems.”

-The small group of ‘Pilgrims’ who settled the Plymouth Colony in Plymouth, Massachusetts in 1620 were a conglomeration of early separatists from the Church of England, who were seeking refuge from conflicts in England that eventually led up to the English Civil War.
-The overall opinion that this group would have had of the Catholic Church was very close to that of Puritans, who began immigrating to New England and 1620, and established the Massachusetts Bay Colony in 1629.
+The small group of ‘Pilgrims’ who settled the Plymouth Colony in Plymouth, Massachusetts, in 1620 were a conglomeration of early separatists from the Church of England who were seeking refuge from conflicts in England that eventually led up to the English Civil War.
+The overall opinion this group would have had of the Catholic Church was very close to that of Puritans, who began immigrating to New England in 1620 and established the Massachusetts Bay Colony in 1629.

-In Massachusetts in 1621 there was a good harvest, which according to the anti-Catholic tradition of the Englanders, demanded that there be a Day of Thanksgiving held in response to God’s good favor shown to them.
-This was the very first Day of Thanksgiving, and whether any Native Americans were there are not remains disputed.
-Nevertheless, by the late 1660’s the Day of Thanksgiving for good harvest would be an annual occurrence in New England, with both church and state leaders offering their proclamations of the day.
-During the American Revolution political leaders began announcing Day of the Thanksgiving in response to God showing them favor in battle.
-President George Washington proclaimed the first nationwide thanksgiving celebration on November 26, 1789, “as a day of public thanksgiving and prayer to be observed by acknowledging with grateful hearts the many and signal favours of Almighty God.”
+In Massachusetts in 1621, there was a good harvest, which, according to the anti-Catholic tradition of the Englanders, demanded that a Day of Thanksgiving be held in response to God’s good favor shown to them.
+This was the very first Day of Thanksgiving, and whether any Native Americans were there remains disputed.
+Nevertheless, by the late 1660s, the Day of Thanksgiving for good harvest would be an annual occurrence in New England, with church and state leaders offering their proclamations.
+During the American Revolution, political leaders began announcing the Day of Thanksgiving in response to God showing them favor in battle.
+President George Washington proclaimed the first nationwide Thanksgiving celebration on November 26, 1789, “as a day of public thanksgiving and prayer to be observed by acknowledging with grateful hearts the many and signal favours of Almighty God.”

 Giving Thanks for Conclusions

-After Anglicanism became the official religion in Virginia, a band of Puritans left there in 1642 for Maryland, where they founded Providence – a fitting name of city of Calvinists.
+After Anglicanism became the official religion in Virginia, a band of Puritans left there in 1642 for Maryland, where they founded Providence – a fitting name for the city of Calvinists.
 It would later be renamed Annapolis (named after the Protestant Queen Anne).
-In the late 1600’s and early 1700’s the Puritan revolution government had seized governance of Maryland and began violating the Maryland Toleration Act of 1649, which established tolerance of various forms of Christianity.
-These Puritans persecuted Maryland Catholics by burning down all the original Catholic Churches in southern Maryland, and moved the seat of government from the St. Mary’s City to Annapolis.
+In the late 1600s and early 1700s, the Puritan Revolution government had seized governance of Maryland and began violating the Maryland Toleration Act of 1649, which established tolerance of various forms of Christianity.
+These Puritans persecuted Maryland Catholics by burning down all the original Catholic Churches in southern Maryland and moved the seat of government from St. Mary’s City to Annapolis.